Chapter 3701-30 Lead Screening and Assessment

 (d) Encapsulation of the lead-based painted component by coating and sealing of the component with a durable surface coating approved in rule 3701-32-13 of the Administrative Code; or

-(e) Any other lead safe method of permanently removing the lead hazard.
+(e) Any other lead safe method of permanently removing the lead hazard as approved by the director.

-(4) Lead hazards resulting from lead-contaminated dust shall be controlled using one or more of the following methods:
+(4) Lead-contaminated dust shall be controlled using one or more of the following methods:

 (a) Elimination or control of the source creating the lead-contaminated dust using an appropriate control method listed in this rule and followed with specialized cleaning to eliminate the lead-contaminated dust.
 Specialized cleaning includes the use of a HEPA vacuum, wet-mopping and/or wet-scrubbing; or

-(b) Elimination of the lead-contaminated dust when the source creating the lead-contaminated dust cannot be identified through specialized cleaning and a written ongoing maintenance and monitoring schedule.
+(b) Elimination of the lead-contaminated dust through specialized cleaning when the source creating the lead-contaminated dust cannot be identified.
 Specialized cleaning includes the use of a HEPA vacuum, wet-mopping or wet-scrubbing.

-(5) Lead hazards resulting from lead-contaminated soil shall be controlled using one or more of the following methods:
+(5) Lead-contaminated soil shall be controlled using one or more of the following methods:

 (a) Covering of the lead-contaminated bare soil with a permanent covering such as concrete or asphalt;

-(b) Removal of the top six inches of lead-contaminated bare soil and replacing it with six inches of new soil having a lead concentration of less than two hundred parts per million;
+(b) Removal of the top six inches of lead-contaminated bare soil and replacing it with six inches of new soil having a lead concentration of less than four hundred parts per million;

 (c) Covering of the lead-contaminated soil with an impermanent covering and a written ongoing maintenance and monitoring schedule.
 Impermanent covering includes sod and artificial turf.
 Gravel and mulch may be used as an impermanent covering if applied at a minimum of six inches in depth; or

-(d) Any other lead safe method of permanently removing the lead hazard.
+(d) Any other lead safe method of permanently removing the lead hazard as approved by the director.

-(6) Lead hazards resulting from lead-contaminated water pipes shall be controlled using one or more of the following methods:
+(6) Lead-contaminated water pipes shall be controlled using one or more of the following methods:

 (a) Removal of plumbing fixtures and replacement with lead-free fixtures;

-(b) Flushing of water lines that are used for drinking or cooking for a minimum of one minute when water has not been used in the last six hours; or
+(c) Flushing of water lines that are used for drinking or cooking for a minimum of one minute when water has not been used in the last six hours.

 (1) Open flame burning or torching;